 Upland Game Birds of the Longleaf Forest

 Steeped in great southern tradition, much of the longleaf landscape was historically managed for recreational hunting for Northern Bobwhite, Eastern Wild Turkey, and American Woodcock.
-Providing a mosaic of vegetation for cover and nesting, and open space for young birds to navigate through the forest floor, are key for these species.
+A mosaic of vegetation for cover and nesting, and open space for young birds to navigate through the forest floor, is key for these species.

 Northern Bobwhite (Colinus virginianus)